Floppicus/Raise-the-Floppas/.github/ISSUE_TEMPLATE/cat-skin-request.md

 ---
-name: Feature request
+name: Cat skin request
 about: Suggest an idea for this project
-title: A new idea [FEATURE]
+title: ''
-labels: ''
+labels: cat skin, feature
 assignees: Floppicus

 ---